Khoury College of Computer and Information Sciences

 I’m strongly committed to supporting women and other underrepresented groups in STEM.
 Here's what I'm currently up to:

 Northeastern University Align Program.
-In Fall 2018, I'll be teaching CS5001, an accelerated comp sci intro class.
+In Fall 2018 and Spring 2019, I'm teaching CS5001, an accelerated comp sci intro class.
 I'm excited to be part of the Align program, which enables students from a diversity of backgrounds to make the transition to a technology career.

 Women's Community of Code -- Prof. Ben Hescott and I organize workshops, along with a cohort of absoultely amazing teachers and volunteers, to teach coding, confidence, and creativity to girls and women.
 We host separate workshops for girls (ages 10-16) and women (ages 18+).
 Workshops are always fun, educational, and beginner-friendly.
-We're planning two workshops for Fall 2018, sign up for our newsletter here: http://eepurl.com/dCvAOD.
+We're planning two workshops for Spring 2019, sign up for our newsletter here: http://eepurl.com/dCvAOD.